 Most people are already tired of arguments about eating meat for food.
 Vegetarians claim that killing animals for food is morally wrong and unacceptable.
 Meat-eaters counter that with an argument saying killing animals for food is nature’s design.
 Okay, let us put that debate to rest and ask another new question – “Why do people eat meat?”

 Only people who eat meat really knows what is missing in vegetarian food’s taste, texture and necessary fats.
 But apart from the moral argument, there is one another strong reason to avoid meat – “Ecological Cost”.
 That is, amount of water required to produce meat is higher than amount of water required to produce vegetables.
-These are the main reasons for food researchers to develop what is called “imitation meat” or “vegetarian meat”.
+These are the main reasons for food researchers to develop what is called “imitation meat” or “vegetarian meat” or “meatless meat”.

 But, being a foodie, I would love to create an “imitation recipe” instead of using “imitation meat” as the ingredient.
 But, vegetables cannot take all the flavours that a chicken meat can take.
 You cannot add ginger-garlic paste to most of the vegetables as you add for chicken or other meats.
 Chicken can easily take strong flavours like chillies, black pepper, ginger, garlic, Indian spices and it can also go with mild flavours like butter, English herbs (Thyme etc.,), curd etc., Paneer is the only closest vegetarian ingredient which has texture, fat close to chicken and take many flavours like Chicken.
 So, most of the recipes made with chicken can be replaced with Paneer.